Rational O(2)-Equivariant Spectra: Dihedral spectra

 \section{Dihedral spectra}

-In this section we find an model category, based on chain complexes of $\qq$--modules, that is monoidally Quillen equivalent to the model category of dihedral spectra $S_\dscr \leftmod$.
+In this section we find a model category based on chain complexes of $\qq$--modules that is Quillen equivalent to the model category of dihedral spectra $\dihedsp$.
 The material we present is an updated version of the preprint \cite{barnesdihedral}.
+An early draft of this paper purported to give a symmetric monoidal Quillen equivalence.
+That result relied on there being a commutative ring $G$--spectrum weakly equivalent to $e_\dcal S$.
+A correct interpretation of such a result would require careful use of $N_\infty$--spectra such as in \cite{BlumbergHillNorms} (and possible further work in that area).
+Hence we leave monoidal considerations to future work.